jiangl621/AZ/az-104/AZ Virtual Machine/AZ Virtual Machine.md

 ### AZ automation

-t allow us enable Update Management, Change Tracking & Inventory, and Start/Stop Vms during Off-Hours Features For Your Servers And Virtual machines.
+It allows us enable Update Management, Change Tracking & Inventory, and Start/Stop Vms during Off-Hours Features For Your Servers And Virtual machines.

 These Features have a dependency on a LOG Analytics workspace, and therefore Require Linking The WorkSpace With An Automation Account

 Delete VM should also delete related Resource Group